BujjuIsABee/shimelinux/README.md

 ## Compatibility/Troubleshooting

-> [!IMPORTANT]
-> #### NixOS
->
-> The system tray icon does not work properly on NixOS.
-To access the settings menu and Shimeji chooser, you will need to right-click on ShimeLinux in your application launcher and select "Settings" or "Choose Shimeji."
-If this does not work, you can use these commands:
->
-> `java -jar shimelinux.jar --settings`
->
-> `java -jar shimelinux.jar --chooser`
->
-> #### Niri
->
-> In niri, the settings menu, Shimeji chooser, and right-click popup menus are displayed as full windows by default.
-To fix this, add the following lines to your `config.kdl` file:
->
-> ```kdl
-> window-rule {
->   match app-id="com-group_finity-mascot-MainKt"
->   open-floating true
-> }
-> ```
->
-> #### Memory Usage
->
-> Because this project is heavily based on Shimeji-ee, which uses a lot of memory, ShimeLinux will use a lot of your computer's memory as well.
-To avoid issues related to memory usage, make sure not to select too many Shimeji at once.
->
-> #### Older Graphics Cards
->
-> You might experience some graphical issues when using this program on older graphics cards.
-This is because ShimeLinux uses the same outdated UI library as Shimeji-ee.
->
-> **If you encounter an issue that is not listed above, please report it [here](https://github.com/BujjuIsABee/shimelinux/issues).**

 ShimeLinux has been tested on the following Linux distributions and desktop environments:

 | Distro          | Desktop Environment(s)                                                    |